-The shogunate also directly controlled ports, mines, major towns and other strategic areas.
+Tokugawa-style micro-management extended to directly controlled ports, mines, major towns and other strategic areas.
 Movement was severely restricted by checkpoints; written authority was required for travel and wheel transport was outlawed.

 Retreat from the World

+Early on, the Tokugawa shogunate adopted a policy of sakoku (closure to the outside world).
+The regime was leery of Christianity's potential influence and expelled missionaries in 1614.
+All Westerners except the Protestant Dutch were expelled by 1638.
 The shogunate found Protestantism less threatening than Catholicism (knowing that the Vatican could muster one of the biggest military forces in the world) and would have let the British stay on if the Dutch had not convinced it that Britain was a Catholic country.
 Nevertheless, the Dutch were just a few dozen men confined to a tiny trading base on the artificial island of Dejima near Nagasaki.

 Overseas travel for Japanese was banned (as well as the return of those already overseas).
 And yet, the country did not remain completely cut off: trade with Asia and the West continued through the Dutch and Ryūkyū empire (now Okinawa) – it was just tightly controlled and, along with the exchange of ideas, funnelled exclusively to the shogunate.

 Rise of the Merchant Class

 Society under Tokugawa rule was made rigidly hierarchical, comprising (in descending order of importance): shi (samurai), nō (farmers), kō (artisans) and shō (merchants).
 Class dress, living quarters and even manner of speech were all strictly codified, and interclass movement was prohibited.
 Village and neighbourhood heads were enlisted to enforce rules at the local level, creating an atmosphere of surveillance.
 Punishments could be harsh, cruel and even deadly for minor offences.